 Failure to pass either part of the course will require the student to repeat the entire term/semester, or terminate if it is apparent the student cannot successfully complete the academic program.
-Students must complete the required number of massages in the student clinic (see Course Descriptions, pages 36-37) and receive four (4) massages from Licensed Massage Therapists.
+Students must complete the required number of massages in the student clinic (see Course Descriptions, pages 36-37) and receive one (1) massage from Licensed Massage Therapists.